Skip to main content

 What is the difference between HubSpot and GrantPipe?

 HubSpot is a general-purpose marketing and sales CRM.
 GrantPipe is built specifically for nonprofits managing donor relationships alongside restricted grant funds.
-GrantPipe includes grant lifecycle tracking and compliance reporting at every plan tier.
+GrantPipe ships grant pipeline tracking, the compliance calendar, and basic restricted-fund visibility on every plan; the full compliance report pack starts on Growth and audit-ready outputs ship on Audit-Ready.

 Is HubSpot good for nonprofits?